lidofinance/dc4bc/HowTo.md

                 Description: send commits for the DKG round
 -----------------------------------------------------
 Select operation and press Enter.
 Ctrl+C for cancel
 ```

+##### Getting familiar with the secure channel

 Select an operation to make the node produce a JSON file for it:
 ```
 json file was saved to: /tmp/dkg_id_c04f3_step_1_send_commits_for_the_DKG_round_df482_request.json
 ```

-Open the `./qr_reader_bundle/qr-tool.html` in your Web browser on the hot node machine and airgapped machine, allow the page to use your camera and demonstrate the recorded video to the camera.

-Pull your JSON file to the encoder on the hot node machine and save the *.gif file.
+Open the [qr tool](https://github.com/lidofinance/dc4bc/blob/master/HowTo.md#qr-encoderdecoder) in your Web browser on the hot node machine and airgapped machine, pull your JSON file to the encoder and save the *.gif file.

-Show this animation in the QR-tool on the airgapped machine and get JSON file.
+On the airgapped machine open the decoder section and allow the page to use your camera.
+Show the animation from the hot node to the airgapped machine and wait until the QR code decoded back to a JSON.

 Now go to `dc4bc_airgapped` prompt and enter the path to the file that contains the Operation JSON: